 A FEW MORE EASY AND FAST IDEAS

-Benches are a perfect spot to add Christmas pillows.
+Benches are a perfect spot to add Christmas throw pillows.
 Stack a few presents on it too to create a welcoming look!

 Fill a basket with cheery, festive gifts.

 Small wire baskets are great for filling with Christmas goodies and can be tucked in just about anywhere!